wanghaisheng/tiktoka-studio-uploader/README.md

 AS a code dummy,I do accept any advice because of my only purpose is to get things work

+**if you are a selenium guy,pls check  main branch,if not just use this playwright branch.**

+## rewrite it with microsoft playwright

+1.speed is much  faster than selenium version

+2.you dont have to worry browser driver any more

+3.more like category setting,auto publish date,subtitle upload etc are considered

+## steps you can reproduce
+if anything you dont understand ,just google it first,for example  firefox profile

 1. Download lastest firefox,open new tab and insert:
 ```